 In this course, we will learn the basics of Scala and functional programming, two highly in-demand topics in software industry today.
+Write 3000+ lines of Scala code yourself, with guidance, through 100+ examples and exercises.

-We like to get to the point and get things done.
+I like to get to the point and get things done.
 This course

 The end benefits are still much greater: